hltcoe/concrete-java/README.md

-Copyright 2012-2015 Johns Hopkins University HLTCOE.
+Copyright 2012-2016 Johns Hopkins University HLTCOE.
 All rights reserved.
-This software is released under the 2-clause BSD license.
 See LICENSE in the project root directory.

 Concrete Java
 ========